Skip to content

 4.Tree RecursionPractice operations over trees.

-6.InterpretersImplement an interpreter of Brainf*ck.
+6.InterpretersImplement an interpreter of Brainf*ck in a functional way.

 Lambda Calculus